aidanwolter3/Paramable/README.md

 var hash = urlParams.list(); // hash = {third: "3"}
 ```

-You can also choose to remove only a single parameter.
+Or remove only a single parameter by passing in only a single key.

 ``` javascript
 var hash = urlParams.list(); // hash = {first: "value1", second: Array[3], third: "3"}